victorybiz/vue-simple-acl/README.md

 import App from './App.vue'
 import { createAcl, defineAclRules } from 'vue-simple-acl';

+// The Vue Simple ACL option 'user' can be a user OBJECT, FUNCTION returning a user object
+// or an Asynchronous function returning a PROMISE of user object, suitable for performing fetch from API.

+// USER EXAMPLE 1: User {OBJECT}
 const user = {
   id: 1,
   name: 'Victory Osayi',